lucamoynierUBC/cif-ud-project/README.md

 ## About the project

 3D web app for the Urban Design team at NYC Department of City Planning.
-This tool is meant to communicate NYC Department of City Planning's Good Urban Design Principles.
+This tool is meant to communicate NYC Department of City Planning's [Good Urban Design Principles](https://www.nyc.gov/site/planning/planning-level/urban-design/urban-design-principle.page) and the [City of Yes](https://www.nyc.gov/site/planning/plans/city-of-yes/city-of-yes-overview.page) initiativw.
 <br />
 <br />
 <span style="color:red;">Disclaimer:</span> This project was conducted independently and is not an official part of City of Yes Housing Oppurtunity.
 The use of COY HO in this test was solely for demonstration purposes, and any references to it are not meant to imply official association.​